Victorian Railways Dd class

-The D^{D} class (later reclassified into D^{1}, D^{2} and D^{3} subclasses) was a passenger and mixed traffic steam locomotive that ran on Victorian Railways from 1902 to 1974.
+The D^{D} class (later reclassified into D^{1}, D^{2} and D^{3} subclasses) is a passenger and mixed traffic steam locomotive that ran on Victorian Railways from 1902 to 1974.
 Originally introduced on mainline express passenger services, they were quickly superseded by the much larger A^{2} class and were relegated to secondary and branch line passenger and goods service, where they gave excellent service for the next fifty years.
 The D^{D} design was adapted into a 4-6-2T tank locomotive for suburban passenger use, the D^{DE} (later D^{4}) class.
 They were the most numerous locomotive class on the VR, with a total of 261 D^{D} and 58 $\mathrm{D^D_E}$ locomotives built.

 History

 By 1900, Victoria's express passenger locomotive fleet was almost exclusively made up of 4-4-0 designs of the Old A, New A, and the most recent AA class.
 These locomotives reflected contemporary British locomotive practice (as did the VR's fleet of 0-6-0 goods locomotives), in no small part due to the Victorian Government having appointed, in 1884, a Midland Railway manager, Richard Speight, as its first Chief Railways Commissioner.
 The commissioners then asked British locomotive engineer Edward Jeffreys to design five standard types of locos, in partnership with the British locomotive manufacturer (Kitson & Company of Leeds).

 At the turn of the century, in what marked a major shift in policy, the recently appointed VR Commissioner, John Mathieson, set up a Locomotive Design Section for in-house development of future motive power.
 The D^{D} class locomotives were the first product of this exercise.
 A 4-6-0 design equipped with 5 ft 1 in driving wheels, saturated steam boiler and Belpaire firebox, the D^{D} reflected the considerable talent of VR's design team, which included ex-Beyer, Peacock & Company recruit Eugene Siepen, future VR Chief Mechanical Engineer Alfred Smith, and Rolling Stock Branch manager Thomas Woodroffe.